ruhanir-dot/California-Counties-Climate-Analysis/README.md

 Open and run:
 - `Data Pulling NCEI-Open Meteo/Final_NCEI Data_Pulling.ipynb`
 - `Data Pulling NCEI-Open Meteo/Final_OpenMeteo_Data_Pulling.ipynb`
-- `Visualizations/climate_visualizations.ipynb` and `Visualizations/wind_visualizations.ipynb`
+- `Visualizations/climate_visualizations.ipynb` and `Visualizations/folium_map.ipynb`

 Running the first two notebooks will (re)generate the CSV files in `CSV/`.

 ## Reproducibility and notes

 - The NCEI API requires a token to use the API as well as has a rate limit on requests, so take that into consideration when using this repo.
-- The Open-Meteo API is typically free to call without a key
+- The Open-Meteo API is typically free to call without a key.
-- Some of the notebooks provided may save large intermediate files or take time to run
+- Some of the notebooks provided may save large intermediate files or take time to run.

 ## File structure (summary)